1. Avoid Long, Cluttered Sentences

 15. Localize your Work

-This especially important for small business owners.
+This is especially important for small business owners.
 When developing online content, you may be writing articles geared toward a particular region (car engine block heaters=Russia), or you could be selling a product the entire world consumes (coffee=everywhere).
 While your store is most likely in between those two, there’s most likely an opportunity to gain fans right in your own backyard, no matter where you are.

 Localize your writing – insert your targeted city/state into articles and HTML elements like meta descriptions and title tags, or write specifically about the region you sell to.
 With this, you are giving your Internet business a physical location, boosting trust among the consumer and boosting authority by giving the search engines geographic location to reference in Google Maps, rich snippets and directory listings.